UModules/UAPI-Coroutine/README.md

 }
 ```
 #### Key Classes and Configurations:
-3. **`APIConfig`:** Configuration data for the API request.
-This includes the base URL, endpoint, HTTP method, headers, and other request settings.
+- **`APIRequestConfig`:** Configuration for creating and managing API requests.
+This class is responsible for defining the key properties of an API request, including the URL, HTTP method, headers, request body, timeout, and optional authentication.
+It also provides methods to generate request configurations with or without an authentication token.
+The class ensures that all necessary fields, such as the access token when authentication is required, are properly validated before making the request.
+It also offers methods to determine whether a request has headers or a body.
-4. **`RequestScreenConfig`:** Configuration for managing the display of network-related screens during API requests, including options for showing, hiding, or customizing screens based on the network state or response.
+- **`RequestScreenConfig`:** Configuration for managing the display of network-related screens during API requests, including options for showing, hiding, or customizing screens based on the network state or response.
-5. **`RequestSendConfig`:** Configuration for sending the API request, including properties for the request body (as a JSON object or string), request headers, a path suffix, and an access token, along with methods to determine if the request contains a body or a path suffix.
-6. **`Response(NetworkResponse response)`:** The callback function that handles the API response.
+- **`Response(NetworkResponse response)`:** The callback function that handles the API response.
 It checks whether the response is successful, and logs the result accordingly.

 ## Documentation 📚
 For detailed documentation, please refer to the [UAPI Coroutine Documentation](https://github.com/UModules/UAPI-Coroutine/wiki).